zeth/ainod/README.rst

 but ainod uses plain text JSON files as the primary storage format rather than a proprietary binary data format.

+**This is very early, many essential features do not exist yet.**

+**Read on if you want to help develop ainod, otherwise come back later**

 Documentation
 -------------